srav001/vue-ionic-template/README.md

 -   Vite is used for superior dev experience.

 ###

-Note:

-> This project will be updated bi-yearly, updating all dependencies to the latest version and maybe even replace some tech for newer and better ones or remove deprecated ones.

 -   ` Examples are included for the most common ones and rest is left for developer decision.`